 Student Ambassadors can be found all over campus, working to support their fellow students and share information about KCC's resources and programs.
-They do this by volunteering at campus events, staffing the information booth, giving peer-to-peer guidance in Engaged Kingsborough, and serving as peer mentors in Student Affairs areas all across campus.How can I become a Student Ambassador?Student Ambassador selection and training only happens once each year, with the selected students completing training in the fall then serving as Student Ambassadors during the following academic year.
+They do this by volunteering at campus events, staffing the information booth, giving peer-to-peer guidance in Engaged Kingsborough, and serving as peer mentors in Student Affairs areas all across campus.How can I become a Student Ambassador?Student Ambassador selection and training only happens once each year, with the selected students completing training in the spring then serving as Student Ambassadors during the following academic year.

 What are the requirements to join?To be eligible to serve as a Student Ambassador, you must maintain a minimum 2.0 cumulative GPA and remain in good academic and judicial standing with the college.
 There are no other involvement or major requirements to be eligible.
 All eligible applicants will complete a short interview with a Student Life staff member and approximately 75 students will be selected to complete the training program.